-At least four passages in the Bible seem to indicate that everyone who has died will ultimately be resurrected from death.
-And, one of these scriptures specifically mentions that there will be two separate (i.e., non-concurrent) resurrections of those who have died.
+At least four scripture passages in the Bible seem to indicate that everyone who has died will ultimately be resurrected from death.
+Only one of these scriptures specifically mentions that there will be two separate (i.e., non-concurrent) resurrections of those who have died.
 This article will focus on all four passages.

 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless we indicate otherwise.]

 Scriptures that Don’t Mention that There Will Be Two Separate Resurrections

 The first of these scriptures is Daniel 12:1-2, which declares: